andrewbertax96/RolandCube_Amplifier/README.md

 The neural network files required for this plugin were developed using a Colab notebook named `train.ipynb`, which is located in the `train` directory.
 This notebook includes all the necessary scripts and code to preprocess data, train the neural network, and export the trained model files.

-## Future Developments

-Future updates for this plugin will aim to expand its functionality by including additional modulation effects and reverb types:
-- **Modulation Effects**: Chorus, Flanger, Phaser, Tremolo.
-- **Reverb Types**: Two different types of reverb to enhance the spatial quality of your sound.

-## Support

-For support, troubleshooting, and updates, please visit our official website or contact our support team via email.
-We are committed to providing ongoing support and improvements to ensure the best possible experience with our plugin.

 # Installation with Cmake
 First, install CMake from the official website if you don't have it already: [CMake Download](https://cmake.org/download/).